antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 Warning CA2015 Adding a finalizer to a type derived from MemoryManager<T> may permit memory to be freed while it is still in use by a Span<T>.
 ```

-The fix is to remove this destructor as it will cause very subtle bugs in your program that will be hard to find and fix.
+The fix is to remove this finalizer, since it will cause very subtle bugs in your program that will be hard to find and fix.

 ```csharp
 class DerivedClass <T> : MemoryManager<T>